 Reporting emails will help your organization stay safe.
-When you report an email with the PAB, the email will be forwarded to administrators from your organization so they can analyze it.
-Once you are aware of possible vulnerabilities, you can better defend against cyber attacks.
+Because the potential phishing emails you report are sent to your organization for analysis, your organization will be aware of which phishing attacks are able to reach their users' inboxes.
+Once everyone is aware of possible vulnerabilities, they can better defend against cyber attacks.
 You are an important part of the process of keeping your organization safe from cybercriminals.
-Stop, Look, and Think!
+Stop, look, and think!

 You should use the PAB any time you receive an email that is suspicious or a potential phishing attack.

 Once your organization has installed the PAB for Outlook, you should see the PAB in your inbox.
-The PAB displays as a button at the top of your Outlook client or a tab that you can click when you open an email.
+Depending on your version of Outlook, the PAB displays as a button in the app launcher or a button at the top of your Outlook client.

 Reporting Emails with the PAB Icon